-Step 1: Legal Guidelines
+1. Legal Guidelines

-Step 2: Marketing Guidelines
+2. Marketing Guidelines

 Descriptions have a character limit.
 For the Windows Store, descriptions have a limit of 10,000 characters, whereas for iOS and Google Play it is 4,000 characters.
 A well-written mobile App description will give your App a marketing head start, because it will provide the users a quick way to see the value that your App delivers.
 Your App description can evolve over time taking into account App’s best customer feedback, online reviews and awards.
 Constantly refine and improve your App description to continue presenting the best image of your App to new users.

 Supporting Web Page: The web is one of the top places people go to for information, advice, and products.
 If you don’t have a website for your App, you’re missing out on a huge opportunity to increase your App’s exposure and downloads Having a supportive website will get your App in front of potential users who are using traditional search engines.
 It can create exposure and help journalists discover your App.

-Step 3: Distribution guidelines
+3. Distribution guidelines

 Before you distribute your App for testing or submit it to the store for Approval, complete the configuration of your Xcode project.
 Your final Xcode project should contain required App icons and launch images, contain additional entitlements for App services you enable, and specify which devices and operating systems your App supports.